purepelmen/FmLanguages/ReadMe.md

 # Facility Manager translations (EN)
 Purpose of this repository is to receive changes/additions to translations of the game.
 Before starting contributing to this repo, read the contribution rules.
+Before releasing a new version of the game, I copy all the languages from here to the game.

 ## How to add/edit translation
 1. Fork this repo.